Thelastpoet/manuel/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-GPL--2.0%2B-green)

-Manuel is a WordPress plugin that searches for and removes broken links and images in WordPress posts, and updates the modified dates of these posts.
+Manuel is a WordPress plugin that searches and removes broken links and images in WordPress posts, and updates the modified dates of these posts.

 ## Features